 My name is Victor Corda.
 I’m the type of guy who likes to tinker with technology.
 My curiosity for hardware and software brings me to the very core of the products.
 There are times when my curiosity gets the best of me and I end up making things worse than they were before I started.
 I’ve corrupted hard drives and lost tons of files.

-The great thing is, I was able to try out a number of disk recovery tools and have ample knowledge on what I want from them.
-I’ve been using Wondershare Data Recovery for Windows and Mac for a few days and tested it according to some scenarios I’ve encountered before.
-To assess the file recovery quality of the program, we even purchased the software (receipt below) and I was able to activate the full version and access all its features.
+The great thing is, I was able to try out a number of data recovery tools and have ample knowledge of what I want from them.
+I’ve been using Recoverit for Windows and Mac for a few days and tested it according to some scenarios I’ve encountered before.
+To assess the file recovery quality of the program, we even purchased the software and I was able to activate the full version and access all its features.

 It is a simple-to-use data recovery program available for both Windows and Mac.
 The program scans your drives for deleted files of any type and tries to retrieve them.
 Whether due to a corrupted hard drive or permanent deletion from the recycle bin, this program will try and get the files back for you.

 Just note that being able to fully retrieve your files doesn’t rely on the data recovery program itself, but on whether your files have already been overwritten or not.

 Is Recoverit Safe to Use?

 Yes, it’s safe to use.
 We installed the program on a Windows 10 PC and a MacBook Pro, scanned it with various antivirus programs and didn’t find any problems with it.

 Also, since the software works with files already deleted or inaccessible, none of your other files will be affected.
 However, this program could use a decent amount of your disk’s reading and writing speeds which might affect other programs you’re simultaneously using.
 I recommend closing all your running programs first before using Recoverit.